In the context of scatterplots and correlation, which statement i... | Study Prep in Pearson+

 1

-Understand the concept of correlation: Correlation measures the strength and direction of a linear relationship between two variables, typically represented by the correlation coefficient \(r\), which ranges from \(-1\) to \$1$.
+Understand the concept of correlation: Correlation quantifies the strength and direction of a linear relationship between two variables.
+It is measured by the correlation coefficient, which ranges from -1 to 1.

-Recognize what correlation does not imply: Even if two variables have a strong correlation, it does not mean that one variable causes the other to change.
-Correlation only indicates an association, not causation.
+Recognize what correlation does not imply: Correlation measures association but does not establish causation.
+This means that even if two variables move together, it does not mean one causes the other to change.

-Consider the role of scatterplots: A scatterplot visually displays the relationship between two variables, showing patterns or trends, but it cannot prove that one variable causes changes in the other.
+Evaluate the given statements: Statements claiming that correlation implies causation or that a strong correlation proves cause-and-effect are incorrect because correlation alone cannot determine causality.

-Recall the principle 'correlation does not imply causation': This is a fundamental idea in statistics that warns against assuming a causal link based solely on correlation or scatterplot patterns.
+Consider the meaning of negative correlation: A negative correlation indicates that as one variable increases, the other tends to decrease, but it does not mean one variable causes the other to decrease.

 Watch next